I am glad to have you for the second part of my complete guide on data cleaning.

 |

-Note: please be aware that there may be a single row that remains null since we use LAST_VALUE()
+Note: please be aware that there may be a single row that remains null since we use LAST_VALUE() function with the RANGE BETWEEN UNBOUNDED PRECEDING setup, which will return null value if the first row is null.

 Method 5: Regression Imputation

 Although it may be challenging to apply this technique to SQL-like databases, I would like to introduce the general concept here nonetheless, as it may prove useful in circumstances where a programming language like Python can be utilized.
 As its name may suggest, this method employs a regression model to predict replaced values of missing items, using other existing columns as independent variables.
-Let’s consider our beloved Github Dataset (available here) as an example, the missing values of the forks
+Let’s consider our beloved Github Dataset (available here) as an example, the missing values of the forks column can be estimated based on the size and watchers columns, sound promising, does not it?

 By utilizing information from other columns and patterns of the dataset, this technique generates more conversant replaced values.
 As long as the predictors are included, the method creates unbiased estimates of the mean and regression coefficients in the case of MCAR & MAR.
 However, the predicted values lack natural residuals from the regression line, which leads to the underestimation of the variability of the missing values.